phildini/phildini.dev/Posts/2025/10/python-in-all-apps.md

 ---

 _(Hey Anaconda: "package your Jupyter notebook for your app as a service" is a pretty compelling offering, and you should hire me to help build it ❤️)_

+Thanks to [glyph](https://blog.glyph.im/) for early review on this post.